rafayaar/100-Days-Of-ML-Code/Day 20 - Recurrent Neural Network (RNN)/README.md

 - It is simple as it could be.
 - Data was not cleaned
 - Model gave good results.
 Tokenizer was intialized and mapped on text of reviews
-- Simple prediction was done
+- Simple prediction was done.